OpenSpace/OpenSpace-Docs/users/faq.md

 ## Related to running OpenSpace on MacOS, Linux and unsupported hardware
 1. Why do you only provide Intel Mac packages?
 Why not packages for Apple Silicon Macs?

-OpenSpace uses the OpenGL cross-platform library.
-Unfortunately, Apple does not yet support the latest versions of OpenGL on M1/M2/M3 Macs.
+When starting an x86 or x64 application on MacOS, it automatically runs through the Rosetta 2 translation layer, so that the ARM chip in the machine can execute the instructions.
+That part is not really a big deal and it would come with some performance loss that could be acceptable.
+However, we are using OpenGL as our graphics pipeline, which Apple has deprecated on their platforms for a number of years now.
+The way they still support it on M1 is a separate conversion layer that transforms the OpenGL calls into Metal 3 (the Apple-specific graphics API) before it gets executed by the GPU cores on the M1/M2 chip.
+Apple decided for some very strange reason to not support double precision floating point operations (https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf Section 2.1) which we use everywhere in OpenSpace to get enough precision for the whole universe.
+So as soon as we run any OpenGL that uses double precision, it no longer uses the GPU cores built into the chip, but reverts to software-based rendering, which kills the performance entirely.

 Asahi Linux has successfully ported OpenGL to Apple Silicon Macs, so those with Apple Silicon Macs could, if they're feeling adventurous, [install Asahi Fedora remix](https://asahilinux.org/fedora/) and run OpenSpace on their Apple Silicon Macs.

 2. Does OpenSpace run on Linux?